-The rest of the paper is structured as follows.
+Outline: The rest of the paper is structured as follows.
 Section 2 summarizes the essential features of robust preferences and the particular refinement used in this paper.
 It also discusses the functional form assumptions and solves the planner's problem to derive formulas for the equilibrium yield curve.
 Section 3 proposes a two-step maximum likelihood procedure to estimate the model parameters, reports details about the estimation and discusses the results.
 In Section 4, I compare model implied beliefs with survey expectations using some informative moments.
-Section 5 concludes.
+Section 5 concludes with remarks on possible extensions.
 The appendices contain derivations and further results.